Publication of Regulatory Actions

 • Any segment-specific practices (see section 7); and

-As a general practice across the financial services sector, BCFSA will make the following information publicly available and searchable on the BCFSA website:
+As a general practice across the financial services sector, BCFSA will make the following information publicly available and searchable on the BCFSA website or in reports or publications distributed publicly:

 • Notices of Hearing

-• Unless the Superintendent or Registrar orders otherwise, BCFSA hearings are open to the public and Notices of Hearing are published on the BCFSA website.
+Unless the Registrar or Superintendent orders otherwise, BCFSA hearings are open to the public and Notices of Hearing are published on the BCFSA website.

 • A Notice of Hearing will be removed from the BCFSA website once the matter has been disposed of through withdrawal/discontinuance, by a hearing, or by consent.

-• Decisions, whether resulting from a hearing or made by consent, including but not limited to:
+• Decisions, whether resulting from a hearing, made by consent, or uncontested, including, but not limited to:

 • Discipline orders;